MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/concepts-certificate-rotation.md

 ## Frequently asked questions

-### 1. If I am not using SSL/TLS, do I still need to update the root CA?
+### 1. If I'm not using SSL/TLS, do I still need to update the root CA?

 No actions required if you aren't using SSL/TLS.

-### 2. If I am using SSL/TLS, do I need to restart my database server to update the root CA?
+### 2. If I'm using SSL/TLS, do I need to restart my database server to update the root CA?

 No, you don't need to restart the database server to start using the new certificate.
 This is a client-side change and the incoming client connections need to use the new certificate to ensure that they can connect to the database server.